zeropingheroes/lanager/README.md

    docker compose up --detach
     ```

+6. After waiting a minute for the database container to be ready, initialise the database:

+    ```bash
+   ./initialise-database.sh
+    ```

 LANager should now be accessible at http://localhost, or at the URL you specified in `APP_URL`, providing you've
 created a corresponding DNS `A` record for the Docker host's IP address, and allowed ports `80` and `443` through
 the Docker host's firewall.